adityabokde2007/StegoCrypt/README.md

 3. Test with short messages first to understand the flow.
 4. Encoded files look identical to the originals to the naked eye.

-## Security Note

-This is for educational purposes.
-For real security needs:
-- Encrypt your message before hiding it.
-- Use strong passwords and additional security layers.

-## Credits

-Developed for educational and research purposes.
-Uses standard steganography techniques taught in computer science.

----

 <div align="center">
-*If this helped you, drop a star on the repo.*
+*If this helped you, drop a ⭐ on the repo.*
 </div>